Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ## Handshake

+An initial Handshake **is required** in order for the GO device to accept third-party data.
 Ignition must be on for the handshake process.

 1. After powering up, the GO device will enter an external device detection cycle.
 The external device will be powered for 72 seconds.
 In this interval, the GO device will listen for a Handshake Sync from the external device.
 The Handshake Sync is used to indicate that an external device is present.
 For implementations using the IOX-RS232, the Handshake Sync is also used to detect baud rate.
   - The external device must send the Handshake Sync message once per second.